anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-3.md

 So far, we're responding to all requests with a `404 Not Found` header and an empty body.
 Obviously we're going to need to send real responses to make this work.
 There's two things we need to get started with this:

-1. Some actual content in the form of HTML files
+1. Some actual content in the form of HTML files.
-2. A way to examine the request, get the path requested, and map that to a specific HTML file we've created.
+2. A way to examine the request, get the path requested, and map that to a specific HTML file.

 ## Captive portal landing HTML page